ionic-team/capacitor-site/pages/docs/v3/core-apis/saving-calls.md

 Saving a call to be completed multiple times in the future means two things: saving the native call object itself (as above) and telling the bridge to preserve its bookkeeping so `resolve()` or `reject()` can be invoked more than once.

-To mark a call this way, set its `keepAlive` property (this was called `isSaved` prior to version 3.0 but has been renamed to make the implications clearer).
+To mark a call this way, set its `keepAlive` property (this was called `isSaved` prior to version 3.0 but has been renamed to make the behavior clearer).

 **iOS**